Deborah Peppard - HR Director

 3. Making decisions without explanations.

 Managers running a hectic business, rushed off their feet and in the heat of the moment, can’t be blamed for issuing instructions without a second’s thought.
 But the possibility of any decisions and directions being embraced by your team are reduced significantly when you don’t take the time to explain the reasons behind them.
 Provide your employees with clarity on your thinking so there’s no calamity in their thinking.

 Think about how you deliver your messages.
 Are you connecting with your team?
 Do you they truly understand your intent and are they engaged in the process.
 Provide clarity, speak with them when possible and clear up any doubt and without doubt, you will see improvement in your team's responses.

 In order to make changes to your style or to an entrenched cultural communication process, you need to be aware of mistakes being made.
-But sometimes extra help may be needed and if this is the case, call or email us and we can run an Effective Communication workshop for you and your team.
-Imagine the change you could make to your business simply by improving your communication processes!
+But sometimes extra help may be needed and if this is the case, call or email us and we will help you with an appropriate solution tailored to meet the needs of your business.